yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2021/index.md

 forum = 0
 +++

-Hi yuz-ers, this is March’s progress report, here to offer you our latest news!
-Kernel changes continue to happen, we got a new overlay system, plus several fixes and changes to talk about.
+Hi yuz-ers, we're here with the March progress report to offer you our latest news!
+We continue to update the Kernel, we've implemented a new overlay system, and we have several changes and fixes to discuss.

 <!--more-->